cloudurable/kube-zookeeper-statefulsets/README.md

 $ echo "Are you ok? $(echo ruok | nc 127.0.0.1 2181)"
 iamok

-## We use the srvr to see if this node is the leader.
+## Use the srvr to see if this node is the leader.
 $ echo srvr | nc localhost 2181 | grep Mode
 Mode: follower